 I love reflections and the challenge to master the impact of light (or the absence of it) on a photograph.

-Intentionally, I omit a caption of the photographs, so the viewer can play freely with their imagination, making sense what they (want to) see.
+Intentionally, I often omit a caption of the photographs, so the viewer can play freely with their imagination, making sense what they (want to) see.